smilingrumia/pixiv-extraction/README.md

 to
 SAVE_FORMAT = 1

-### Clipboard-mode URL pickup + yt-dlp
+### Clipboard pickup + yt-dlp
-Liked the clipboard-mode URL pickup?
+Liked the clipboard url pickup?
-A bonus script ./opt/clipget.py can be used with yt-dlp.
+a bonus script ./opt/clipget.py can be used with yt-dlp.
-run:
 ```
 ./clipget.py
 (copy what you want)
 Ctrl+C
 ```
-‘dllist’ will be created is the same directory as clipget.py.
+‘dllist’ will be created in the same directory as clipget.py
-Then run something like:
 ```
 cat ./dllist | xargs yt-dlp
 ```